Frequently Asked Questions (and their Answers).

 *Do you have Public Liability Insurance?

-Yes, we will also provide a risk assessment form when requested.
+Yes, I will also provide a risk assessment form when requested.

 *Can you work with no electricity?